hanson0629/project1_repo/README.md

-*BITCOIN: COMMODITY OR PORTFOLIO STRATEGY?*
+**BITCOIN: COMMODITY OR PORTFOLIO STRATEGY?**

-OVERVIEW:
+*OVERVIEW:*

-In this project, we compared Bitcoin's price growth since 2010 to other commodities like Gold and Crude Oil.
-We were able to collect data from various sources for these commodities and compare the statistics to come to a conclusion about which is a better and safer buy.
-At the end of the presentation, we will be able to discuss
+In this project, we compared Bitcoin's price growth to other commodities/asset class like Gold,etc. We were able to collect data from various sources for these commodities and compare the statistics to come to a conclusion about whether Bitcoin can be treated as a commodity or not.

-Headings for questions:

-Summarize Major findings:
+*SOURCES*